Digital Image Pro Tips

 6. Tangible Display Objects

 The point is, digital images are best enjoyed when offline!
-Try one of these to get started showcasing your memories.
+Try one of these digital image pro tips to get started showcasing your memories.
 Your images will thank you for saving them from a JPEG death! (haha!)